adarshraj99/ML-DL.md/processes & keywords.md

 ![image](https://github.com/user-attachments/assets/c63bdce7-3137-4016-9ffa-3d840521bef0)

 Sigmoid function is old schoold now and new one is ReLU(a) = max(0,a) where a is activation.
 ReLU is Rectified Linear Unit.

+### Supervised Learning:
+* A type of machine learning where the model is trained on labeled data.
+Here, model is trained to get a generalized answer for an new input data.
+* More accurate than un-supervised learning.
+Needs human intervention.
+* Supervised learning models are able to predict future.
+* More commenly used.
+* These can be used with non-labled data.
+* Can find hidden pattern in data which un-supervised learning cannot find.

+### Unsupervised Learning:
+* A type of machine learning where the model is trained on unlabeled data to find hidden patterns.
+* Un-supervised learning models are less accurate than supervised learning and these models cannot make future predictions.
+* These can only find and group data together.
+* Can process larger volumes of data but cannot be trusted.

+### Semi- supervised learning:
+Can be used for both labled and unlabled data for training.
+Most useful when we need only few suoervised data training and later data can be easily predicted eg: medical x-ray examination model.

 ### Training steps :
 Training starts with input number to a untrained model and after a wrong output.
 The model should get error response as penalty.
 Here, Penalty is output of a cost function which returns expected data.
 Mathamatically: